syv0n/SAVIS4/savis4/README.md

 <img width="1721" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/DOT3.png">
 The Dot Chart on SAVIS allows users to see their data in a typical scatterplot with sidebar tables for reference along with a "Draw Samples" feature that can run simulations on the samples given.

-### Linear Regression Visualization
+### Linear Regression Visualization (WIP)
 <img width="1721" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/Linear.png">
 Linear regression is a statistical method used to model the relationship between two or more variables by fitting a linear equation to observed data.
 In our project, we employ linear regression to analyze the linear relationship between a dependent variable and one or more independent variables, enabling us to make predictions and understand the underlying patterns in the data.
+This feature is currently a <b>Work in Progress (WIP)</b>, and is still being developed to refine any current rough draft features.

-### Correlation Visualization
+### Correlation Visualization (WIP)
 <img width="1721" alt="savis_correlation" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/correlationS4.png">
 The correlation feature allows users to analyze the relationship between two sets of data.
 It provides both manual and file upload options for inputting data and generates correlation coefficients along with visual cues for analysis.
 The visual cues includes a regression line, this line turns green for strong correlations (r > 0.7) and red for weak ones, with data points colored based on their distance and position relative to the line.
 Points far above the line appear red, points far below appear blue, and those closest to the line are shown in a darker shade of either color.
+This feature is currently a <b>Work in Progress (WIP)</b>, and is still being developed to properly display the line and will include more small features in the future.

 ### One Proportion Confidence Interval
 <img width="1721" alt="savis_regression" src="https://github.com/syv0n/SAVIS4/blob/master/savis4/Savis4/src/assets/OPCI.png">